mysteriumnetwork/payments-smart-contracts/README.md

 ## TODO
-* Recover any tokens function for registry and Identity contracts
 * Bounty or fee for registration tx sender
 * README on how to use smart-contracts (main idea of payments)
 * Add tests for __upgradeToAndCall proxy function